Bulgaria Summer Holidays

 There are also several cultural attractions in the small town with museums and entertainment galore.

-Without a doubt, this is my favourite Bulgaria summer holidays resort and a bit of an undiscovered gem in my opinion especially the excellent Hotel Selena at the far end of the horseshoe-shaped bay.
+Without a doubt, this is my favourite Bulgaria summer holiday resort and a bit of an undiscovered gem in my opinion especially the excellent Hotel Selena at the far end of the horseshoe-shaped bay.

 Sozopol has for starters a lovely beach which is shallow and calm for swimming due to its shape.
 Backing the beach is a promenade overlooking the sea and packed with easy-going bars and restaurants offering al fresco dining and great views.
-Behind the path, there is a road which is also full of stalls with both souvenirs and also fast food outlets such as kebabs, ice creams and pancakes.
+Behind the path, there is a road which is also full of stalls with both souvenirs and fast food outlets such as kebabs, ice creams and pancakes.

 Then on the other side of this road, there is a lovely fruit and vegetable market and in the late afternoon and early evenings smartly turned out and well looked after horses take visitors from one end of the bay round to the old town on the peninsula with its hilly cobbled streets, revival style wooden houses, pretty shops and a stunning array of restaurants perched above the rocks and overlooking the lovely bay.